ArmandoRJr/Promedio-MVP/doc/sprint0/sprint0_mark.md

   - Frontend
     - 1 mark  = Frontend setup is complete
     - 0 marks = Frontend is not setup

+    Your mark: 1

   - Backend
     - 1 mark  = Backend setup is complete
     - 0 marks = Backend is not setup

-    Your mark: _
+    Your mark: 1

   - Database
     - 1 mark  = Database setup is complete
     - 0 marks = Database is not setup

-    Your mark: _
+    Your mark: 1

-  Missing doc
-  Setup Total Mark: 0 / 3
+  Setup Total Mark: 3 / 3

 ---
 ## Documentation: README.md (max 3 marks)